ansys/pyansys-math/doc/source/index.rst

-PyAnsys-Math documentation
+PyAnsys Math documentation
 ==========================

 Introduction
 ------------

-PyAnsys-Math aims to gather all the mathematical calculation tools present in the Ansys software.
+PyAnsys Math aims to gather all the mathematical calculation tools present in the Ansys software.

 This library provides the ability to access and manipulate large